In New York's Rockaways, battered residents dig out and wait

 Down the block, past mounds of sand and upended cars, lay the remains of a boardwalk ripped from its concrete posts and slammed up against buildings.

 Piechocki's wife, Dorothy, was a nurse at a nearby nursing home.
 Patients were evacuated before the storm hit.
-The home has since been deemed unlivable.
+The home has since been deemed unliveable.
 "I've lost my job now, too," she said.

 As residents cleared up, piles of trash built up in front of homes and people speculated about when garbage trucks might arrive to collect the remnants of their flooded homes.
 The trucks drive by the end of the block regularly, on their way to unload debris from other homes in a parking lot that has become a makeshift dump.
 So far, none has come down their street.